 Click a thumbnail to see its larger version and description.

 A mass produced Mixup Cube.
-Part of a series of four similar puzzles.
 Compared with the "traditional" Mixup Cube this one has twice the pieces in each ring.

 This new derivative has 16 pieces on every ring instead of the 8 pieces of the original Mixup Cube.
 The extra pieces are wedge-shaped and can't be intermixed with the "regular" pieces.
 They exist to simply fill gaps in between them due to the depth of the cuts.

 The package was used for seven different puzzles: The four Mixup Plus-puzzles and the three Wormhole-puzzles.

 Thank you to the following people for their assistance in helping collect the information on this page: Andreas Nortmann.

 This puzzle can be found in collections of these members:

 Found a mistake or something missing?
 Edit it yourself